Indigenous peoples in Canada: Royal Commission

-The Royal Commission on Aboriginal Peoples was a Royal Commission undertaken by the Government of Canada in 1991 to address issues of the Aboriginal peoples of Canada.
-It assessed past government policies toward Aboriginal people, such as residential schools, and provided policy recommendations to the government.
+The Royal Commission on Aboriginal Peoples was a royal commission undertaken by the Government of Canada in 1991 to address issues of the Indigenous peoples of Canada.
+It assessed past government policies toward Indigenous people, such as residential schools, and provided policy recommendations to the government.
 The Commission issued its final report in November 1996.
-The five-volume, 4,000-page report covered a vast range of issues; its 440 recommendations called for sweeping changes to the interaction between Aboriginal, non-Aboriginal people and the governments in Canada.
+The five-volume, 4,000-page report covered a vast range of issues; its 440 recommendations called for sweeping changes to the interaction between Indigenous, non-Indigenous people and the governments in Canada.
 The report "set out a 20-year agenda for change."

 Health policy

 In 1995, the Government of Canada announced the Aboriginal Right to Self-Government Policy.
 This policy recognizes that First Nations and Inuit have the constitutional right to shape their own forms of government to suit their particular historical, cultural, political and economic circumstances.
-The Indian Health Transfer Policy provided a framework for the assumption of control of health services by Aboriginal peoples, and set forth a developmental approach to transfer centred on self-determination in health.
+The Indian Health Transfer Policy provided a framework for the assumption of control of health services by Indigenous peoples, and set forth a developmental approach to transfer centred on self-determination in health.
 Through this process, the decision to enter transfer discussions with Health Canada rests with each community.
 Once involved in transfer, communities can take control of health programme responsibilities at a pace determined by their individual circumstances and health management capabilities.
-The National Aboriginal Health Organization (NAHO) incorporated in 2000, was an Aboriginal-designed and-controlled not-for-profit body in Canada that worked to influence and advance the health and well-being of Aboriginal Peoples.
+The National Aboriginal Health Organization (NAHO) incorporated in 2000, was an Indigenous -designed and-controlled not-for-profit body in Canada that worked to influence and advance the health and well-being of Indigenous Peoples.
 Its funding was discontinued in 2012.

 Political organization

 First Nations and Inuit organizations ranged in size from band societies of a few people to multi-nation confederacies like the Iroquois.
 First Nations leaders from across the country formed the Assembly of First Nations, which began as the National Indian Brotherhood in 1968.
-The Métis and the Inuit are represented nationally by the Métis National Council and Inuit Tapiriit Kanatami respectively.
+Métis and Inuit are represented nationally by the Métis National Council and Inuit Tapiriit Kanatami respectively.

 Today's political organizations have resulted from interaction with European-style methods of government through the Federal Interlocutor for Métis and Non-Status Indians.
 Indigenous political organizations throughout Canada vary in political standing, viewpoints, and reasons for forming.
-First Nations, Métis and Inuit negotiate with the Government of Canada through Indian and Northern Affairs Canada in all affairs concerning land, entitlement, and rights.
+First Nations, Métis and Inuit negotiate with the Government of Canada through Crown–Indigenous Relations and Northern Affairs Canada in all affairs concerning land, entitlement, and rights.
 The First Nation groups that operate independently do not belong to these groups.